Market Report

 Major Events

-The State Bank of Pakistan increased the policy rate by 100 basis points to 11.5% in response to rising inflation, which reached 10.9% YoY in April.
+The State Bank of Pakistan increased the policy rate by 100 basis points to 11.5% in response to rising inflation (CPI for March at 7.3%) and intensified risks from the prolonged Middle East conflict.

 Market Analysis